-Private mortgage lenders in Ottawa base their lending more on the collateral, and the lenders are less focused on a your current finances.
+Private lenders in Ottawa base their lending more on the collateral and they are less focused on a your current finances.

-Private mortgages are typically offered for shorter term such as one or two years.
+These mortgages are typically offered for shorter term such as one or two years.
 There are also open options available.
-The shorter terms can assist in providing more opportunities to reevaluate your financial situation.
+The shorter terms can assist in providing more opportunities to reevaluate your financial situation in the near future.
 With future reviews, we can see if there is an opportunity to move you to a more favourable lending solution.
-That solutions being one with a potentially lower interest-rate.
+That solutions being one with a potentially lower interest rate.
 With an open mortgage, you can pay it off at anytime without a penalty.

-Also, as private mortgages typically come with higher interest-rates it is best to not carry the debt for a long period of time.
+Also, a private mortgage in Ottawa typically comes with a higher interest rate it is best to not carry the mortgage for a long period of time.

-Even with a higher interest rate private mortgage lenders in Ottawa still do have their benefits, here are a few of these benefits:
+Even with a higher interest rate a theses mortgages still have benefits.
+Here are a few of these benefits:

-Reasons behind getting a private mortgage certainly change from person to person.
+Reasons behind getting a one of theses mortgages certainly changes from person to person.

-The downside of a private mortgage typically is the cost associated with setting up and carrying the mortgage.
-Private mortgage lenders typically have fees.
+The downside of these mortgages typically is the cost associated with setting up and carrying the mortgage.
+Private lenders typically have a fee.
 Also, an appraisal is usually needed as well as a lawyer.

-As a caution, the rate on the private mortgage will be higher however then typical traditional lender rates.
-Private mortgage rates usually range from 8.99% to 12%.
+As a caution, the rate on the these mortgages is higher than typical traditional lender rates.
+The rates usually range from 8.99% to 12%.
 The terms can be open, a 1 year term and so on.
-Also, some private mortgages are interest only with the ability to pay more on the maturity date.
+Also, some are interest only with the ability to pay more on the maturity date.
 Others you can make principal or interest only payments throughout the term.

 Although 8.99% or more may seem high, if you are consolidating credit cards at 21% to 22% your rate would now be less then half with the private mortgage.